USSBA/sba-gov-size-standards-api/README.md

 # Deployment

 ## Pushing to an environment
-Push tag to the desired environment name, for example, to push to `amy` run the following command:
+Push tag to the desired environment name, for example, to push to `demo` run the following command:
 ```
 ./push-tag.sh amy
 ```